robocup-junior/rcj-soccersim/docs/docs/how_to_run_sim.md

-By default, the output (recording and reflog) of a match is saved in the `reflog/` folder in `controllers/rcj_soccer_referee_supervisor/` of the `rcj-soccer-sim` repository.
+By default, the output (recording and reflog) of a match is saved in the `reflog/` folder in `controllers/rcj_soccer_referee_supervisor/` of the `rcj-soccersim` repository.
 This is relatively inconveniet when it comes to running multiple games and getting data out of the Docker container and hence the path can be changed using the `RCJ_SIM_OUTPUT_PATH` environment variable.